 After missing on draft picks Paxton Lynch and Trevor Siemian, Denver acquired Case Keenum, who led Minnesota to the NFC championship game in 2017.
 However, Keenum struggled in the Mile High City – throwing 18 touchdowns and 15 interceptions – and was traded to Washington this offseason for only a seventh-round draft pick.

 Longtime Baltimore quarterback Joe Flacco is the next man up in Denver.
 The former Super Bowl champ was on his way to a 4,000-yard passing season last year before he suffered a hip injury in Week 9.
 Lamar Jackson took over, the Ravens got hot, won the AFC North, and Flacco didn’t get his job back.
 Denver acquired him for a fourth-round draft pick, with hopes that the 34-year-old veteran can right the ship while Elway searches for the franchise’s quarterback of the future.

 Free agent Kareem Jackson is expected to help in the secondary, while Von Miller will provide leadership in the front-seven of the defense with Fangio overseeing things.

-The Stadium at Mile High is currently receiving around $8 million worth of improvements as the city is hoping to make a bid to host FIFA World Cup games in 2026.
+Empower Field at Mile High is currently receiving around $8 million worth of improvements as the city is hoping to make a bid to host FIFA World Cup games in 2026.
 New stadium lighting is among the planned upgrades, along with a new food concessions contract awarded to Aramark.